Pal-GHK and Promising Anti Wrinkle Research

 by | Sep 19, 2022 | Research

-Potential Benefits and Functions of Pal-GHK
+Potential Function of Pal-GHK Peptide

-• Scientists combined it with the zwitterionic surfactant C12 dodecyl dimethylamine oxide to investigate the composite’s identity into aggregates, ribbons, and nanobelts.
+Scientists suggest that combined with the zwitterionic surfactant C12 dodecyl dimethylamine oxide they may investigate the composite’s identity into aggregates, ribbons, and nanobelts.
+Pal-GHK peptide as an internal standard helped quantify pal-KTTKS in anti-wrinkle creams using LC-MS/MS.

-Pal-GHK and Potential Positive Effect on Wrinkles
+Pal-GHK Peptide and Wrinkles

-• Pal-GHK can protect the skin from the effects of aging, according to scientific evidence[4].
-Shagen et al report that In a study with 15 women, a cream containing palmitoyl tripeptide-1 was applied twice daily for four weeks, leading to statistically significant reductions in wrinkle length, depth and skin roughness.
-Another study applied both vehicle and palmitoyl tripeptide-1 to the skin of 23 healthy female volunteers for four weeks, documenting a small but statistically significant increase in skin thickness (~4%, compared to the vehicle alone)The peptide accomplishes this by increasing the production of elastin and collagen.
+Pal-GHK may protect the extracellular matrix from certain cell aging consequences, according to scientific data[4].
+Shagen et al report that “In a study … leading to statistically significant reductions in wrinkle length, depth and skin roughness.
+Another study applied both vehicle and palmitoyl tripeptide-1 to the skin … documenting a small but statistically significant increase in skin thickness (~4%, compared to the vehicle alone)The peptide accomplishes this by increasing the production of elastin and collagen.”

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.